gowthamrao/rameritrade/README.md

 # --------- Step 2 -----------
-# Feed the Authorization Code URL into auth_init_refreshToken to get a Refresh Token
-# The Authorization Code will be embedded in the URL once access is "Allowed" from Step 1
+# A successful log in to the URL from Step 1 will result in a blank page once "Allow" is clicked.
+# The URL of this blank page is the authorization code.
-# The page may indicate "This site can't be reached".
+# The blank page may indicate "This site can't be reached".
 The URL is still valid.
+# Feed the Authorization Code URL into auth_init_refreshToken to get a Refresh Token.

+authCode = 'https://myTDapp/?code=AUTHORIZATIONCODE' # This could be over 1,000 alpha numeric characters
-refreshToken = rameritrade::auth_init_refreshToken(callbackURL,consumerKey,'https://myTDapp/?code=AUTHORIZATIONCODE')
+refreshToken = rameritrade::auth_init_refreshToken(callbackURL,consumerKey,authCode)
 # "Successful Refresh Token Generated"

 # Save the Refresh Token to a safe location so it can be retrieved as needed.
 It will be valid for 90 days.